Changing Credit Limits, Changing Business Cycles

-In the last half-century, capital markets across the industrialized world have undergone massive deregulation, involving large increases in the loan-to-value (LTV) ratios of house- holds and firms.
-We study the business-cycle implications of this phenomenon in an es- timated dynamic general equilibrium model with multiple credit-constrained agents.
-A progressive relaxation of credit constraints initially leads to both higher macroeconomic volatility and stronger comovement between debt and real activity.
-This pattern reverses at LTV ratios not far from those currently observed in many advanced economies, due to credit constraints becoming non-binding more often.
-The non-monotonic relationship be- tween credit market conditions and macroeconomic fluctuations carries important lessons for regulatory and macroprudential policymakers.
-While reducing the average LTV ratio may unintentionally increase macroeconomic volatility, a countercyclical LTV ratio proves to be successful in dampening business cycle fluctuations and, most importantly, avoiding dramatic output drops.
+In the last decades, capital markets across the industrialized world have undergone massive deregulation, involving increases in the loan-to-value (LTV) ratios of households and firms.
+We study the business-cycle implications of this phenomenon in a dynamic general equilibrium model with multiple credit-constrained agents.
+Starting from low LTV ratios, a progressive relaxation of credit constraints leads to both higher macroeconomic volatility and stronger comovement between debt and real variables.
+This pattern reverses at LTV ratios not far from those currently observed in many advanced economies, since credit constraints become non-binding more often.
+As expansionary shocks may make credit constraints non-binding, while contractionary shocks cannot, recessions become deeper than expansions.
+The non-monotonic relationship between credit market conditions and macroeconomic fluctuations poses a serious challenge for regulatory and macroprudential policies.

 - Det Samfundsvidenskabelige Fakultet